-Can Molecule handle heavier people?
-Yes and no. Yes, in the sense that it’s one of the better foam mattresses for heavier folks.
+In short, we think both Molecule mattresses are best for petite and medium size individuals.
+Naturally, you might be asking, can Molecule 1 and 2 handle heavier people?
+The answer is yes and no. Yes, in the sense that they’re some of the better foam mattresses for heavier folks given their firmness profile and thick constructions.
 No, in the sense that we’d still prefer heavy people first try out a coil or spring mattress.

 Now, I know what you’re thinking, “Tom Brady sleeps on this bed.
 How can it not handle heavy people?”
-Well, Tom Brady is only 225 lb (i.e. in our medium or normal size range).
+Well, Tom Brady is only 225 lb (i.e. on the border of our medium or normal size range).
 If Tom Brady we’re 300 lb, we doubt he could sleep on this bed for 10 years.
 It’s nothing against Molecule—it’s just that over the long run, coil beds tend to be more durable and supportive than their foam brethren.

 Whenever we discuss temperature regulation we try to mention that it’s not a cut and dry issue.
 It’s more nuanced.
-If you were to just look at Molecule, you’d say “oh that’s just a neutral-sleeping bed.”
-You’d be wrong.
+If you were to just look at Molecule 1 and 2, you’d say “oh, the beds use memory foam, they must sleep warm.”
+Well, you’d be wrong.

-It actually skews a little toward the cooler side.
-This is not a cooling mattress, but because it is on the firmer end of the spectrum and it uses open cell foams, it actually does a really nice job of keeping you cool at night.
-To be clear, you won’t be cold with this mattress, but it will not heat up the way traditional memory foam beds do.
-We think temperature regulation is a high point for Molecule.
+The two beds actually skew a little toward the cooler side.
+They’re not cooling mattresses by any means, but because the beds are on the firmer end of the spectrum and they use open-cell foams, they actually do a really nice job of keeping you from heating up.
+To be clear, you won’t be cold with these mattresses, but they will not heat up the way traditional memory foam beds do.
+We actually think temperature regulation is a high point for Molecule.

 Beyond the headline items like feel and firmness, there are two elements that are especially important to couples when trying to find a new mattress.
 The first is edge support and the second is motion isolation, in no particular order.

 Edge support is all about how strong the edges of the bed are.
 It determines whether or not the bed will compress excessively along its perimeter, leaving you with a roll-off sensation.
-Lucky for you, Molecule has good edge support for a foam bed.
+Lucky for you, Molecule 1 and 2 have good edge support for a foam bed.